ForgeRock/forgeops/README.md

 **SAVE**
 The `save` command copies the contents of the Docker configuration *back* to the `config/` folder where it can be versioned in Git.

-**`NOTE`** This functionality doesn't apply to the AM exported files due to the complexity merging in new and updated files.
-This will need to be done manually.

 ```bash
 # Save the docker/ configuration for all ForgeRock components back to the config/ folder